SatsAndSports/cashu_mls_chat/README.md

 A web-based application combining **MDK (Marmot Development Kit)** for encrypted group messaging with **Cashu (CDK)** for ecash wallet functionality.

-Built around the hack days before and after the 2025 Bitcoin++ (Lightning) in Berlin.
+Built around the hack days ([1](https://ecashhackday.github.io/) [2](https://c03rad0r.github.io/nostrhackday-site/)) before and after the 2025 Bitcoin++ (Lightning) in Berlin.

 ## Warnings

 - I'm quite new to this, so don't trust your Bitcoin balance or secure comms to this hackday software 😀.
-- Sometimes, a given group just seems to break down - such that users can't see each others messages.
+- Sometimes, a given group just seems to break down - such that users can't see each other's messages.
 I guess it's something about a fork in the history of the epochs.
 Time to read more, and to understand how to recover.

 ## Features